 Intercessor For the aged and infirm, for the widowed and orphans, and for the sick and the suffering.
 For those who are in assisted living . . . , let us pray to the Lord.
-People Lord, have mercy.

 Intercessor For the poor and the oppressed, for the unemployed and the destitute, for prisoners and captives, for refugees and migrants throughout the world, and for all who remember and care for them, let us pray to the Lord.